 Students taking even one course on campus must pay the fee but are able to take advantage of the recreation facilities.

 Students not automatically exempted will have to apply for an exemption by submitting an exemption form.
-Completed forms must be forwarded to the Faculty of Education Graduate Programmes office for processing.
+Completed forms must be forwarded to the Faculty of Education Graduate Program office for processing.

 Please note that each Master of Education degree program will require at least one of following routes.
 See specific programs for available routes.